Choya5011/Poobar/fcl presets/Poobar/README.md

 | 3000   | ~220     | yes           |
 | 3600   | ~290     | no            |
 | 3600   | ~340     | yes           |

+**Preset naming convention**
+_lib: genre browsing tab will be set to the library tree JSplitter package
+_fil: genre browsing tab will be set to the default foobar Filter panel
+_naws: Fluent Control Panel waveform will be set to Not-A-Waveform-Seekbar-SMP
+_wmm: Fluent Control Panel waveform will be set to Waveform minibar (mod)